Foundry 2023 Residency Programme FAQs

-Applications will be assessed by a group of experts including staff from Sage Gateshead, an artist, a music industry professional from the North East and members of our Young Programmers Group.
-From the applications we will select the artists/groups for the 2022 residency programme and all applicants will be contacted by the end of December at the latest.
+Applications will be assessed by a group of experts including staff from Sage Gateshead, an artist, a music industry person from the North and members of our Young Programmers Group.
+From the applications we will select the artists/groups for the 2023 residency programme and all applicants will be contacted by the end of November at the latest.

 We expect to be running another open call for this programme in the future so if you are not successful this time, there will be other opportunities.

 If you are successful, the budget available for this residency is up to £1000.
 This is to cover costs such as accommodation, filming or other expenses.
 The use of this budget will be discussed with our team before the beginning of the residency.
 This will include your plans and the best use for the money.
 Please note that all costs will need to be invoiced with receipts.

 If you choose to include a sharing session as part of your last day this will be a free event and there will be no fee provided for the performance.
 If you are looking to apply for additional funding for the project, we will support you with this.

 Do we get to perform in Sage Two?